Missouri-South Carolina game Saturday has been postponed

 The Tigers (9-4, 0-1) were seeking their first SEC win.
 The Gamecocks (7-7, 2-0) had opened league play with victories over Florida and No. 14 Mississippi State.

-The National Weather Service had issued a winter storm warning for parts of Missouri calling for heavy snow with a accumulations of up 13 inches.
+The National Weather Service had issued a winter storm warning for parts of Missouri, calling for heavy snow with accumulations of up 13 inches.